pcardotatgit/Ransomware_real_time_detector/README.md

 IN CONSTRUCTION

-## What next ? - connect this script to xdr
+## What next ? - connect this script to XDR

 A relevant next step to this project is to connect it to XDR Automation.